-In 2018, we recorded a cash patronage of \$5 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
-This compares with \$5 thousand recorded in 2017 and \$5 thousand in 2016.
-Patronage from these two entities and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.
+In 2019, we recorded a cash patronage of \$6 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services, which will be paid in the following year.
+This compares with \$5 thousand recorded in 2018 and \$5 thousand in 2017.
+Patronage from Farm Credit Foundations and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-We received a refund of \$157 thousand from Farm Credit System Insurance Corporation (FCSIC).
+We received a refund of \$60 thousand during 2019 and \$157 thousand during 2018 from Farm Credit System Insurance Corporation (FCSIC).
 The FCSIC refund is our portion of excess funds above the secure base amount in the FCSIC Allocated Insurance Reserve Accounts.

-We received mineral income of \$195 thousand during 2018, which is distributed to us quarterly by CoBank.
-Mineral income increased from \$175 thousand in 2017 and \$171 thousand in 2016.
-The increase is attributed to an increase in production revenue due to higher crude oil commodity prices and an increase in oil and gas drilling activity resulting in additional wells being brought online.
+We received mineral income of \$212 thousand during 2019, which is distributed to us quarterly by CoBank.
+Mineral income increased from \$195 thousand in 2018 and \$175 thousand in 2017.
+The increase is attributed to an increase in production revenue resulting from additional wells being brought online.

 Noninterest income also includes loan fees, financially related services income and other noninterest income.
-Loan fees in 2018 were \$165 thousand, the same as 2017.
+Loan fees in 2019 were \$217 thousand, an increase of \$52 thousand from 2018, primarily due to an increase in appraisal fee income and a reduction in the deferral of loan fee income.